cloudmesh/cloudmesh-nlp/README.md

 ## Survey of NLP service

+The next sections only relate t our servey a sruvery and do not belong to the nlp code

 ### textanalysis-text-summarization.p.mashape.com

-Gvl: As far as i can tell this service is dead?
+GvL: As far as i can tell this service is dead?

 Myles: can you comment, i think you added it?